Post-Production Tech and ’Flows

 Watch This: “The Crow” Beautifully Employs Text-to-Video Generation

-Computer artist Glenn Marshall’s AI-driven short film “The Crow” paves the way for a future where entire feature films are produced by text-to-video systems.
-Cr: Glenn Marshall READ MORE: How […]
+Digital artist Glenn Marshall’s AI short “The Crow” foretells a future where entire feature films are produced by text-to-video systems.

 Adrian Pennington